 Negligent infliction of emotional distress is a claim about you, personally.
 You, personally, need to have some physical manifestation of your emotional distress and you need to have been present at the time of the accident (or that the physical manifestation occurred shortly thereafter).

 These matters are not typically handled by a divorce attorney like myself but, rather, by a personal injury attorney.
-Feel free to contact my Naples, Florida law office and I will refer you to an excellent personal injury attorney in the Naples, Florida area.
+Feel free to contact my Naples, Florida family law office and I will refer you to an excellent personal injury attorney in the Naples, Florida area.

 What a divorce attorney does do, is consider these accidents and their potential settlements as marital and non-marital assets when calculating the final divorce settlement.
 So, please advise your attorney of any incidents which may result in a lawsuit that you or your spouse have had that are settled or still pending.